JuanFelipeRestrepoBuitrago/Software-Topics/workshops/workshop1/README.md

 ### Requirements

-To run this project you will need mysql running on your machine in the `localhost:3306` with a database named `tutorial07_teds` and a user with the following credentials: `username: root` and `password: 123`.
+To run this project you will need mysql running on your machine in the `localhost:3306` with a database named `workshop1_teis` and a user with the following credentials: `username: root` and `password: 123`.

-You can run mysql and phpmyadmin with the following `docker-compose.yaml` file and running the following command:
+You can run mysql and phpmyadmin with the following `docker-compose.yaml` file in the project root:

 ```bash
 version: '3.8'